SolderedElectronics/Inkplate-documentation/source/arduino.rst

     | Can draw from web if path starts with http:// or https:// or if not from SD.
     | Draws bmp, png and jpeg images.
     | Automatically adjusts for current display mode.
+    |
     | On Inkplate 6COLOR, dither will use all of the 7 colors to reproduce wanted color.
+    | If you want to change the colors palette in which the image is dithered, check the file ``/src/include/ImageDitherColor.cpp`` in your library.
+It has a ``palette[]`` array where you can modify the color values in hex for a different look to the dithered image.
+    |
     | There is online Image converter for the Inkplate which have a presets for easier converting images for different Inkplates
     | here: hhttps://solderedelectronics.github.io/Inkplate-image-converter/
+    |
     | On Inkplate 2 if you use online image converter, include picture in header file and it will draw it in tri-color mode.